Immerse Yourself in a Community of Artists

 SRAs—Summer Resident Advisors

-Rooms are double and triple occupancy at the residence hall, and each room has a kitchenette and private bathroom.
+ECPSI students should plan to live in double (2 residents) and triple (3 residents) rooms.
 If you would like to share a room with a specific person, both students should make requests on the ECP Summer Institute application at least three weeks prior to arrival.
-Requests cannot be guaranteed, and room assignments will not be available until Move In.
+Requests cannot be guarantee.
+Room assignments will not be available until Move In.

 Note: All of the above items can be purchased after you arrive in Chicago—Target is steps from the residence hall.
 Do not ship personal items in advance of your arrival; we cannot hold these items for you.
 Anything shipped to our office will be returned to sender.